GeoNode/documentation/basic/settings/index.rst

     | Default: ``False``
     | Env: ``CACHE_BUSTING_STATIC_ENABLED``

-    This is a `Django ManifestStaticFilesStorage storage setting <https://docs.djangoproject.com/en/2.2/ref/contrib/staticfiles/#manifeststaticfilesstorage>`__
+    This is a `Django Compressed Manifet storage provided by WhiteNoise <http://whitenoise.evans.io/en/stable/django.html#add-compression-and-caching-support>`__
-    A boolean allowing you to enable the ``ManifestStaticFilesStorage storage``.
+    A boolean allowing you to enable the ``WhiteNoise CompressedManifestStaticFilesStorage storage``.
 This works only on a production system.

     .. warning:: This works only if ``DEBUG = False``